Carpal Tunnel Syndrome Claims

 Forceful movements

-Using excessive force, such as lifting heavy objects or working with certain tools, can also lead to an RSI.
-Employers are responsible for identifying and reducing the risks of injury due to forceful movements in the workplace.
-If you suffered an injury due to a lack of safety measures in the workplace, you might be entitled to make a rsi claim.
+Lifting heavy loads or using tools that require excessive force can also lead to an RSI.
+If you suffered an injury due to a lack of safety measures in the workplace, you might be entitled to make an RSI compensation claim.

 Awkward positions